Flank/flank-dashboard/docs/09_firebase_deployment.md

 5. In the info panel, select the `PERMISSIONS` tab and click an `ADD MEMBER` button.
 6. In the opened menu, type `allUsers` in the `New members` field and select a `Cloud Functions` -> `Cloud Functions Invoker` role.
 7. Save the changes.

-Once you've enabled the `validateEmailDomain` to all users, its time to add allowed email domains for the application.
-These domains are stored within the `Cloud Firestore` database.
-To configure allowed email domains, consider the following steps:

-1. Browse to the [Firebase Console](https://console.firebase.google.com/) and select the project, created in previous steps.
-2. Open the `Cloud Firestore` section on the left panel.
-3. Press the `Start collection` button, enter the `allowed_email_domains` as a collection ID, and press the `Next` button.
-4. After you tapped the `Next` button, you'll be asked to add the first document to your collection.
-This is the point where we start adding the allowed user email domains for the application.
-For example, if we want to allow the `gmail.com` domain, we should create an empty document with the `gmail.com` document ID.

-To add more allowed email domains you should add a new document for each email domain with the domain itself as a document ID.

-_**Note:** It is required for the allowed email domains collection to be not empty.
-Empty collection means that no email domains are allowed and the Google sign-in will fail with any domain._

 ## Creating a new Firebase User